tomjames156/polling_app/README.md

 # polling_app
 This is Django application that allows users to vote in polls

+To access the website go to /polls
-The static files will only load when DEBUG is set to True
+The static files will only load when DEBUG is set to False.
+The admin file page also looks different when DEBUG is set to False in settings.py